Instead of telling you to “stick to your values,” I’m going to tell you how to recruit people who will suck less as members of your chapter. Neat!

 So you want members who have their wits about them and who have likable personalities.
 If someone can hold a conversation without being intoxicated and is genuine enough to be appreciated by others (#GetReferrals) then we can assume he or she will be fun to be around, but less likely to put himself at risk.*

-There you have it.
-I told you I’d keep it real; I hope you aren’t offended and outraged by my tone in this post.
+There you have it!
 Please keep in mind that the above are directives.
 You follow them or you don’t; there is no gray area.

 The simplest way to change a chapter is through recruitment.
 Chapters typically close due to finances, issues of risk management, shrinkage, or a combination of the three.
 The five prerequisites mentioned in this post largely address those reasons for closure before someone joins your chapter.